vincejstraub/tools-template-repo/README.md

 Please read [CONTRIBUTING.md](https://github.com/vincejstraub/developing-exploration-behavior/blob/main/.github/CONTRIBUTING.md) for details on  code conventions, and the process for submitting changes via pull requests.

+## Requirements
+- Python 3.7.7
+- Pandas

+Please follow the online instructions to install the required libraries, depending on your operating system and machine specifications.

 ## License

 If using a shared private repository, explain that project is yet to be made publicly available hence no license is included otherwise include the license in a `.md` file.